jmfcool/jmfcool.js/README.md

 ### A framework which allows users to create views while connecting models.

 <br />
-The hooks are classes that are added to elements which hook the views to the page.
-We also need to make sure to include the script tag with a type of module at the bottom of the page.
+Hooks are classes that are added to elements which hook the views to the page when the page is rendered.
+We also need to make sure to include the script tag with a type of module at the bottom of the page so it loads once the page has loaded.
+The html page can be any name as long as the procedure described is followed.

 ### index.html
 ```html